ximini82/relationstorage.js/README.md

 Storage.js
 ==========

-Storage.js is a small Class that enables you to store objects in the browsers locale storage.
-You can relate objects to each other.
+Storage.js is a small Class that enables you to store objects in the browsers locale storage and create Relations from object to each other.
+So you can create 1:1 1:n and n:m relations.

 # Why?